 A bona fide marriage is one in which the two people intend, from the start, to establish a life together as husband and wife.
 Although this can mean different things to different people, one thing is clear: A marriage entered into for the sole purpose of getting the immigrant a green card is not bona fide.
 It’s called a “sham” or “fraudulent” marriage, and uncovering these relationships is a top USCIS priority.

-Learn more detailed information about what is considered marriage fraud under U.S. law, click here.
+(To learn more detailed information about what is considered marriage fraud under U.S. law, click here.)